 The quantity of light poles relocated will be paid for at the Contract unit price per each.
-Price and payment will constitute full compensation for relocating the existing light pole and all accessories, removing existing foundation(s), constructing a new foundation(s) (per Contract Documents), erecting and connecting illumination assemblies, furnishing all materials including lamp(s), for salvaging the materials specified in the Contract, for disposing of the discarded materials, and for all labor, tools, equipments, and incidentals to complete the work.
-Price and payment will also constitute full compensation for furnishing and constructing all materials, conduit sweeps, anchor bolts, reinforcing steel, concrete, excavating, backfilling, removal of excavated material, compacting around the base, repairs to damaged existing pavement, removal or replacement of pavement; and for all labor, equipment, tools, and incidentals necessary to construct new foundations.
+Price and payment will constitute full compensation for relocating the existing light pole, providing replacement electrical cables from the base of the light pole to the illumination assembly, erecting and connecting illumination assemblies on the relocated light pole, for salvaging the materials specified in the Contract, for disposing of the discarded materials, and for all labor, tools, equipments, and incidentals to complete the work.